 A Gifted Child

-As evidenced by the topics in my header, I’ve always known that Caroline had unique traits.
+As evidenced by the topics on my site, I’ve always known that Caroline had unique traits.
 But I never really researched the gifted angle seriously because… I don’t know.
 I just didn’t.
 Even though I’m gifted and qualify for Mensa so it would make sense she would be gifted, I just didn’t zero in on this with her.
 Maybe God’s restraining hand?
 However, after digging into the reading I have zero doubts.
 Some of the characteristics made me laugh out loud because it’s just SO OUR LIFE!
 There was one list in particular that zeroed in on some very. specific. things. that just astonished me how accurately they described Caroline.

 I’m not going to say much about this here since I try to protect Caroline’s privacy online.
 But a gifted child is not the same thing as having a smart child.
 Gifted is different and it brings with it a whole set of challenges and opportunities.
 Like most gifted kids, Caroline’s development is asynchronous in some significant ways and so I’m struggling to determine the best ways to meet her needs and address areas that need focus.
 And have all of us stay sane in the process.